GloryOfNight/clang-format-all/README.md

 [Watch Demo](https://youtu.be/9gjA-pANNsA)

+# Prerequisites
+Please make sure you have installed [clang](https://github.com/llvm/llvm-project/releases) and set LLVM environment variable.
+You can also provide command line argument for clang-format executable manually.
+Please see options section below.

 # Options
 - `--verbose` enable a little bit more detail logging
 - `-S` optional, specify source directory to reformat, if not prodived program will use current working directory as source